jenca/lateralus/README.md

 $ gulp
 ```

-You can also run `$ gulp clean` and `$ gulp build`.

-This starts a dev server at http://localhost:8080 and starts livereload.
+This installs dependencies and starts a dev server at http://localhost:8080.
 Make changes to any files and it will rebuild and reload the page.
 No refreshing needed.
-Assets are minified.
+Assets and bower components are minified and copied over.

+You can `$ gulp clean` and `$ gulp build`, to clean the output folder and rebuild respectively.

+You can run also `$gulp run` to run your game standalone via node-webkit, or `$ gulp nodewebkit` to build your game for linux, mac, and windows.